Build multi-modal AI applications using our new open-source Vision AI SDK.

 private fun createStreamClient(credentials: Credentials) { val userId = credentials.userId val user = User( id = userId, name = "Tutorial", image = "https://bit.ly/2TIt8NR", ) client = StreamVideoBuilder( context = app.applicationContext, apiKey = credentials.apiKey, geo = GEO.GlobalEdgeNetwork, user = user, token = credentials.token, ).build() }

-We will call this method on the appearance of the root view in our next step.
+We call this on the appearance of the root view in the next step.

 Step 5 — Building the UI